-You need to be aware how each of these tools functions in terms of helping you move leads, prospects, and clients through the new sales funnel.
+I'll talk in detail about each one of these tools in future books.
+For now, however, just be aware how each one of these tools functions in terms of helping you move leads, prospects, and clients through the new sales funnel.